 - Keep a few small bottles of bubbles in your bag.
-They will come in handy when you are eating outside on a beautiful day.
+They will come in handy when you eat outside on a beautiful day.
 You can pull them out and let the kids play while enjoying the fresh air.

 - Put your toddler in a laundry basket for hours of fun.

-- Cut a sticker in half and put it in there shoes, so they know how to put on their shoes correctly.
+- Cut a sticker in half and put it in there shoes, so they know how to put them on correctly.

 - Reuse a pool noodle to make a door stopper.
-It will prevent little fingers from getting jammed in the door as well as your child trying to lock you out of a room.
+It will prevent little fingers from getting jammed in the door and your child from trying to lock you out of a room.

-- Placing a child lock on the front door, back door, and your pantry.
+- Placing a child lock on the front door, back door, and pantry.
 Yes, I said pantry.
-I have learned that sometimes in the middle of the night, if I don’t shut the pantry door, even my three old will try sneaking down for a midnight snack.
+I have learned that sometimes in the middle of the night, even my three-year-old will try sneaking down for a midnight snack if I don’t shut the pantry door.

 - Use a cupcake cup on a popsicle or lollypop to save your kid’s fingers from getting sticky and then getting sticky fingers all over.

 - Out of outlet covers?
-Use some bandaids to over them.
+Use some bandaids over them.

 - Use hair ties for cabinets when away from home to prevent toddlers from getting into cabinets.